What Do You Need in an Offshore Ditch Bag / Boating Grab Bag [24 Examples]

 Besides wearing a life jacket, having an emergency ditch bag at the ready in case of an offshore emergency that requires you to abandon ship.

 There are many different styles of ditch bags, and really any small duffle bag or soft-sided cooler could serve as a ditch bag.
 With this said, my preference is to buy a brightly colored bag that is specifically designed as an emergency ditch bag.

 These emergency ditch bags have specific pockets for your EPIRB, your emergency gear, and also offers buoyancy built into the bag so it should stay afloat while in the water.

-ACR also makes a larger bag Amazon Link.
-It is bigger but twice the price.
+ACR also makes a larger bag.
+Whit it is bigger, it is also twice the price.

 What Does A Ditch Bag Cost?
 Expect to spend between $50 and $100 for your ditch bag.